azurecitadel/azurecitadel/content/terraform/fundamentals/10-destroy.md

 Done! 😊

-You have learnt how to initialise Terraform, installs providers, format and validate HCL files, how to add resources and plan and apply your configs.
+You have learnt how to initialise Terraform, install providers, format and validate HCL files, how to add resources and plan and apply your configs.
 You have also worked with simple expressions, locals and outputs, manipulated the state file - including an import - and then managed the destroy phase.